 How binding are they?
 One of the crucial principles of our constitution is that parliament is sovereign and should not be bound.
 Yet the Brexit referendum is being presented as a fait accompli which cannot be argued with.
 We can remember the fuss when the High Court insisted that parliament should have a vote.
 Referenda add another layer to our political system.
 When, he asked, is it appropriate to have a referendum and can it be reversed after the next election?

 Another key point is that they are vulnerable to outside influence.
 We are hearing more stories of Russian involvement and organised interference in the referendum and in other country’s affairs.
 The effects of social media are increasingly being felt, not always beneficially.
 It was noted however that this is not confined to referenda.
 The alleged role of people like Lord Ashcroft to pump large sums into marginal constituencies occurred during the normal election process.
-The role of our media was also discussed and how the majority of national paper were hostile to the EU.
+The role of our media was also discussed and how the majority of national newspapers were hostile to the EU.

 Finally, Guy referred to the UK’s historic policy towards Europe which was basically divide and rule in an attempt to maintain a balance of power.
 This policy contributed to a succession of damaging European wars in which we were often involved.
 The European movement post war has been to try and move away from the terrible effects of these wars.
 If we come out of Europe, will we revert to this divide and rule policy again, rather than working towards greater unity?